 Integrate Azure Key Vault with Azure Policy

-Azure Policy is a governance tool that gives users the ability to audit and manage their Azure environment at scale.
-Azure Policy provides the ability to place guardrails on Azure resources to ensure they're compliant with assigned policy rules.
+Azure Policy is a governance tool that gives users the ability to audit and manage their Azure environment at scale, allowing them to place guardrails on Azure resources to ensure they're compliant with assigned policy rules.
 It allows users to perform audit, real-time enforcement, and remediation of their Azure environment.
-The results of audits performed by policy will be available to users in a compliance dashboard where they'll be able to see a drill down of which resources and components are compliant and which aren't.
+The results of audits performed by policy are available to users in a compliance dashboard where they can see to see a drill-down of which resources and components are compliant and which aren't.
 For more information, see the Overview of the Azure Policy service.

 Example Usage Scenarios: